Felix Gray Roebling Blue Light Glasses Review: Worth It?

 No, the lenses are virtually clear.
 We measured only a negligible color shift during testing, making them ideal for graphic designers who need accurate color representation.

 Yes.
-While we tested the non-prescription version available on Amazon, Felix Gray offers single-vision and progressive prescription options directly through their website.
+While we tested the non-prescription version, Felix Gray offers single-vision, reading, and progressive prescription options directly through their website.

-The Roebling is designed for medium to narrow faces, with a frame width of roughly 130mm.
-If you have a wider face, we recommend the Felix Gray Nash model instead.
+The Roebling is designed for medium to narrow faces, with a frame width of 130mm.
+If you have a wider face, we recommend the Felix Gray Nash model, which features a wider 135mm frame.

 Yes, it features a double-sided anti-reflective coating.
 This effectively blocks light bouncing off the inside of the lens into your eyes, though it does attract fingerprints.